-The HRCC confirmed that the three-year A-EBITDA target is set on a stretch basis because it reflects increases for each year.
-The percentage of each NEO's total compensation that is related to these PSU targets is shown in the "Pay Mix" table on page 45 under the column labeled "% of Total Compensation from Share-Based Awards".
+The HRCC determined that the three-year aggregate A-EBITDA target is set on a stretch basis.
+The percentage of each NEO's total compensation that is related to these PSU targets is shown in the "Pay Mix" table on page 43 under the column labeled "% of Total Compensation from Share-Based Awards".